He thought their love was a grand slam, until his bride called foul…

 End of Excerpt

-How to Lose a Groom in 10 Daysis currently available in digital format only:
+How to Lose a Groom in 10 Daysis available in the following formats: